falconandrea/azuki-nft-list/README.md

 npm install -g @graphprotocol/graph-cli
 ```

-2. Initialize your project with the Graph CLI:
+2. Initialize your project with the Graph CLI inside the folder AZUKI:

 ```bash
 graph init